mhfowler/canalswans-gatsby/static/content/blog/the-war-on-pathogens/the-war-on-pathogens.md

 <b class="section-header">Harms From Lockdown</b>

 The harms from lockdown are various and many may never be fully quantified or even known.
-Some are very direct, like the [525,000 additional people projected to die in 2021](https://medicalxpress.com/news/2020-09-covid-annual-tb-deaths.html) from tuberculosis because of decreased access to care because of corona restrictions.
+Some are very direct, like the [525,000 additional people projected to die in 2021](https://medicalxpress.com/news/2020-09-covid-annual-tb-deaths.html) from tuberculosis because of decreased access to care.
 Other effects are more insidious &mdash; what are the long-term effects on children being taught to fear other children and physical closeness?

 Here are some of the effects already being seen,